syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 ## Dragging scenarios

-The SfDataGrid supports drag and drop operations for both data rows and groups in the following scenarios:
+The SfDataGrid supports drag-and-drop operations for both data rows and groups in the following scenarios:

- * Records can be reordered to any position using auto-scrolling.
+Records can be reordered to any position using auto-scrolling.
- * Group positions can be reordered using drag and drop.
-However, no groups can be added within other groups.
+Group positions can be reordered using drag and drop; however, groups cannot be nested within other groups.
- * Data rows can be reordered within the same group or moved to other groups as well.
+Data rows can be reordered within the same group or moved to different groups.

-N> Reordering changes are made only in the `SfDataGrid.View`, and not in the underlying data.
-Thus, the changes will be reverted when performing sorting, grouping, or any other operation refreshing the view.
-Reordering changes in the underlying data can be achieved by handling a `QueryRowDragging` event in the sample side as explained below in [Reordering underlying data](# Reordering underlying data ).
+N> Reordering changes are made only in the `SfDataGrid.View`, not in the underlying data.
+As a result, these changes will be reverted when performing sorting, grouping, or any other operation that refreshes the view.
+To persist reordering changes in the underlying data, handle the `QueryRowDragging` event as explained below in [Reordering underlying data](#Reordering underlying data).

-N> Now you can drag and drop the grid rows using your mouse in the UWP (Desktop) platform.

 ## Row drag-and-drop template

-The data grid allows you to load desired content when performing row drag-and-drop operations using the `SfDataGrid.RowDragDropTemplate`.
-The template can be defined either in code or XAML.
+The SfDataGrid allows you to load specific content during row drag-and-drop operations using the `SfDataGrid.RowDragDropTemplate`.
+This template can be defined either in code or XAML.

 ## Default template

-The default template will be used if no other template is explicitly assigned for row drag-and-drop operations.
+The default template will be used for row drag-and-drop operations unless another template is explicitly assigned.

 <img alt="DataGrid row drag and drop" src="Images\row-drag-and-drop\Dragging.gif" width="404"/>